dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

     - you might if you kinda sync the relevant information
     - but some information could be self contained in various universes/branches
       - however, this

-### Crystallization traversing a metaverse resembles closure & scope
+### Crystallization traversing a metaverse resembles Closure & Scope

 crystallization across branches of virtualized universes within a view of the metaverse can resemble closures form math/programming
-  - that is, information can be chained down into nested virtualized universes similar to scope.
+  - that is, information can be chained down into nested virtualized universes and is similar to scope.
     - but this information can be embodied by consciousness or some other aspect of that branch/grouping of universes.
       - so programs could operate across these things, moving state